-In the United States, there are typically 35 to 36 weeks in a school year (this is based on a 5-day school week) and 175 to 180 days/ year.
-However, the requirement varies by state, district, grade level, and type of school (ex. charter vs public).
+In the United States, there are typically 35 to 36 weeks in a school year (this is based on a 5-day school week) and 175 to 180 days in a school year.
+However, the requirement varies by state, district, grade level, and type of school (eg. charter vs. public).

 Due to classes only being held a few days out of some weeks (and school closures), the actual number of weeks in a year that the school term covers is different.

 For example, a district in South Florida has a 23/24 school year from Aug 21st to June 10th which covers 42 weeks out of the 52 weeks in a full year.
 However, 4 full weeks and a total of 31 days are closed due to holidays and teacher planning days.